SPRIGS/hs-hiring-assignment/readme.md

 Refer to the figma file sent to your email and develop the modules.

-There is already a 'Home' template which has all the modules in order.
+There is already a 'Home' template which has all the modules listed.

+Figure out what styling is local (isolated per module) and what goes in the global css (`/sprigs-hs-theme/css/global.scss`)

 Use [BEM](http://getbem.com/introduction/) for class names.

-Figure out what styling is local (isolated per module) and what goes in the global css (`/sprigs-hs-theme/css/global.scss`)